Zack Fair: Appearances

 Zack has served as the basis for several forms of merchandise, such as being pictured on the Final Fantasy VII 10th Anniversary Potion soft drink cans.
 Outside the Final Fantasy VII series, Zack is an unlockable character in the PlayStation version of the fighting game Ehrgeiz, where is playable in arcade, versus, and minigame events.
 He made his debut appearance in the Kingdom Hearts series in the prequel Birth by Sleep for the PlayStation Portable, where he has a more youthful appearance than in his Final Fantasy incarnation.
 He is featured prominently in the Olympus Coliseum (which is where Cloud often appeared in previous installments), where he participates in tournaments to achieve his dream of becoming a hero.
 As Birth by Sleep is a prequel to the other Kingdom Hearts titles, the staff chose Zack as they wanted a character from a Final Fantasy prequel.

 An alternate timeline version of Zack is introduced in Final Fantasy VII Remake, where he survives the ambush by Shinra forces and continues dragging Cloud toward Midgar.
 This version of Zack returns in Final Fantasy VII Rebirth, in which he helps Aerith's adoptive mother Elmyra look over a comatose Cloud and Aerith as the end of the world approaches.
 After learning of Aerith's fate from Marlene, Zack's timeline briefly merges with the main one and he teams up with Cloud to battle Sephiroth before being brought back to his timeline.

 Critical reception

 Rick Gomez's performance as Zack received positive response by the media.

-Response to Zack's character has generally been positive.
-He has been described as one of the best and popular video game characters of the series.
+Zack has been described as one of the best and popular video game characters of the series.
+IGN UKs Dave McCarthy noted how Zack's role in the Compilation of Final Fantasy VII evolved as the series developed, to the point of him getting his own game.
 James Stephanie Sterling of GamesRadar+ found Zack to be one of video game's most sexually appealing male characters due to his personality and look.